vernemq/vernemq/docs/clustering.rst

 Clustering
 ==========

 VerneMQ can be easily clustered, enabling that clients can connect to any cluster node and receive messages published from clients connected to different nodes.
-However, the MQTT specification comes up with certain guarantees that are hard to fulfill in a distributed environment, especially when network partitions occur.
+However, the MQTT specification gives certain guarantees that are hard to fulfill in a distributed environment, especially when network partitions occur.
 We'll discuss the way VerneMQ deals with network partitions in [Dealing with Network Partitions](dealing-with-network-partitions).

 Joining a Cluster
 -----------------